 It’s Making It Hard for Them to Sleep

 Young adults who spend a lot of time on social media or who check it frequently are more likely to suffer sleep disturbances compared to those individuals who use it less.
-Those participants who checked in on social media sites frequently throughout the week were three times more likely to suffer from sleep disturbances, while those who spent the most total time on social media had twice the risk of sleep disturbance.
+Those participants who checked in on social media sites regularly throughout the week were three times more likely to suffer from sleep disturbances, while those who spent the most total time on social media had twice the risk of sleep disturbance.
 It seems that “obsessive checking” is more dangerous than total time spent on the sites.
 It could be that people choose to stay up late to interact on social media, or they could be so stimulated from their interactions that they have a hard time drifting off, or the light from their devices could disrupt their circadian rhythms.
-It’s also possible that people who can’t sleep choose to log on to social media sites in the middle of the night.
+It’s also possible that people who can’t sleep often choose to log on to social media sites in the middle of the night.

 It’s Increasing the Likelihood of Their Having Eating and Body Image Issues

 Participants who spent the most time on social media throughout the day had 2.2 times the risk of reporting eating and body image concerns, and those individuals who most frequently check social media throughout the week had 2.6 times the risk.
 Obviously, if you’re going to post photos of yourself, you’re going to spend time taking or choosing one that makes you look like the best version of you, which can cause others to form unrealistic expectations for themselves.
 Also, people with eating and body image concerns seek each other out online.

 Internet addiction disorder is like pretty much every other addiction under the sun in some ways:

-- Overconsumption can ruin relationships, work, and other important aspects of a healthy life.
+- Overconsumption can ruin relationships, work, and other essential aspects of a healthy life.
 Addicts will continue their compulsive behavior even when their significant other threatens to leave them, their friends start to avoid them, or their work performance begins to slip.